yahoo/validatar/README.md

 ```

 Queries are named, this name is used as a namespace for all the values returned from the query.
 In the above example, we created a query named "Analytics".
 It stores the return value "pv_count".
 We are then able to use this in our later asserts.

+Validatar can run a single test file or a folder of test files.
+Use the --help option to see more details.

 ### Assertions